A dynamic network model of translatorial cognition and action

 Cited by other publications

-This list is based on CrossRef data as of 22 september 2020.
+This list is based on CrossRef data as of 22 november 2020.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.